Back to home

 Key Points

-Andorra and Spain will launch bilateral negotiations in early 2026 to implement a border management agreement exempting the principality from routine Entry/Exit System (EES) checks, Spain's Foreign Minister José Manuel Albares confirmed to his Andorran counterpart Imma Tor during their meeting in Madrid on Thursday.
+Andorra and Spain confirmed bilateral negotiations will start in early 2026 to roll out a border management agreement sparing the Principat from routine Entry/Exit System (EES) checks at their shared frontier, Spanish Foreign Minister José Manuel Albares announced during Thursday's meeting in Madrid with Andorran counterpart Imma Tor.

 Share the article via